 Mark Styling - B-17 Flying Fortresses in the Pacific, page 3 artwork of B-17F 41-24384 "Pluto" incorrectly puts B-17F 41-24543 nose art and nose glass onto B-17F 41-24384

-Thanks to Steve Birdsall and Edward Rogers for additional information
+Thanks to Steve Birdsall, Brian Bennett, Les Bennett, Larry Hickey and Edward Rogers for additional research and analysis

 Are you a relative or associated with any person mentioned?